clock-rotate-leftReversing Firmware

 Performing an ls -la on /etc we can see:

 These look like SSH keys.
-Performing a quick internet search, we can see that dropbearis a SSH package used as a replacement for OpenSSH, specifically designed for devices like embedded systems 2.
+Performing a quick internet search, we can see that dropbearis a SSH package used as a replacement for OpenSSH, specifically designed for devices like embedded systems 2arrow-up-right.

 Task 2: Question 8 [What company developed media server?]